kgisl/project-ideas/ias/KITE_CMVO.md

 1. What has culture got to do with values, mission and vision?
 2. Why a core mission question instead of the required core mission statement?
 3. How is envisioned future different from a vision?
-4. How are values and mission related to each other?
+4. How are values and mission relevant to each other?
-5. How is the vision and objectives related?
+5. How is the vision and objectives connected?
-6.
+6. Why 10,440 hours?
+What goes into the calculation of that?
 7.
 8.
 9.
 10.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTk5ODYyNDMyMSwtMTQzNTA2ODUxNCwtNj
-I5NzgxMjkxLDE4MjEyNTU0NDQsLTExMjk0NDA1NiwtMTQ3Mzk3
-NjQwMSwxMTI3NDEzMzcyXX0=
+eyJoaXN0b3J5IjpbODQ5OTk5OTM3LC0xNDM1MDY4NTE0LC02Mj
+k3ODEyOTEsMTgyMTI1NTQ0NCwtMTEyOTQ0MDU2LC0xNDczOTc2
+NDAxLDExMjc0MTMzNzJdfQ==
 -->